alisonberkowitz/PersonalWebsiteHackathonWkshp2/README.md

 *“Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.”*

 #####Use Bootstrap in your personal website
-1. Go to the "Getting Started" section of the website
+1. Go to the ["Getting Started"](http://getbootstrap.com/getting-started/) section of the website
 2. Scroll down to where it says 'Bootstrap CDN' and copy and paste that snippet of code into your index.html file header
   * this is the quickest way to do it, but in terms of performance, you may want to eventually download the files and save them in your website's directory
   * for now referencing the CDN is good enough

-3. Use whatever Bootstrap components you like in your website
+#####Components - Navbar
+Bootstrap provides many reusable components that you may find useful for your website, such as dropdowns and navbars

+1. Go to the ["Components"](http://getbootstrap.com/components/) section of the website.
+Here you can see examples of all of Bootstrap's reusable components
+2. We will start with a [navbar](http://getbootstrap.com/components/#navbar) because this is a common component of any website
+3. Navbar can link to different sections of your website or you can make new pages.
+This is done by making more html files.